 What effects has the GST had on consumers and companies, and what are some of the problems that have arisen since its implementation?

 GST has had a major effect on both companies and consumers.
 GST has streamlined the tax code, lessened the burden of compliance, and made it simpler for companies to submit claims for input tax credits.
-Also, it has abolished the tax cascade, which has led to cheaper pricing for customers.
-However, there have been difficulties, including the necessity to streamline the tax rate structure and the first implementation bugs as well as small company compliance concerns.
+Also, it abolished the tax cascade, which led to cheaper pricing for customers.
+However, there have been difficulties, including the necessity to streamline the tax rate structure and the first implementation bugs, as well as small company compliance concerns.
 Although the GST has benefited both companies and consumers overall, there is always room for improvement.

 Future Outlook for GST in India:

 The outlook for GST in India is favorable going forward.
 The government has put in place a number of initiatives to ease compliance requirements, streamline the tax code, and handle business-related issues.
 The GST Council has taken the initiative to modify the GST rates and implement fresh regulations.
 Further increasing transparency and lowering tax evasion are the proposed adoption of e-way bills and e-invoicing, respectively.
 The tax system will become more effective and corporate compliance costs will decrease thanks to the emphasis on digitization and the use of technology.
-Generally, it is anticipated that GST would be essential to India’s economic reforms and continued prosperity.
+Generally, it is anticipated that GST will be essential to India’s economic reforms and continued prosperity.

 Types of GST: